Ramsey expansions of metrically homogeneous graphs: Cherlin's catalogue of metrically homogeneous graphs

 \subsection{Henson constraints}

 Suppose $\delta\geq 3$.
-A {\em $(1,\delta)$-space} is a metric space in which all distances are $1$ or $\delta$; thus the relation $d(x,y)\leq 1$ is an equivalence relation, and the classes lie at mutual distance $\delta$.
-A $(1,\delta)$-space will also be called a {\em Henson constraint}.
+A {\em $(1,\delta)$-space} is a metric space in which all distances are $1$ or $\delta$; thus the relation $d(x,y)\leq 1$ is an equivalence relation, and the classes lie at mutual distance $\delta$ (in $(1,\infty)$-spaces, all distances are equal to 1).
+A $(1,\delta)$-space will also be called a {\em $\delta$-Henson constraint}, or just a \emph{Henson constraint} if $\delta$ is clear from the context.

 A {\em clique} is a metric space $\str{K}=(K,d)$ where $d(u,v)=1$ for every $u\neq v$. $\str{K}^*=(K,d^*)$ is an {\em antipodal companion of the clique $\str{K}$} if there exists $S\subset K$ such that for distinct vertices $u,v$, $d^*(u,v)=\delta-1$ if $u\in S,v\notin S$ or vice versa and $d^*(u,v)=1$ otherwise.